 Robert S. Cochran BursaryEstablished by Hilda Cochran to commemorate Robert S. Cochran's distinguished teaching and business education consulting career.
 It is awarded annually to a student planning to specialize in business education.

 School Sisters of Notre Dame BursaryAnnual bursaries established by the School Sisters of Notre Dame, Canadian Province, to assist students with financial need.
 Qualified students pursuing courses in the field of religious studies will be given first preference.
 The School Sisters serve in missions in many countries around the world.

 Toronto Chapter Golden Jubilee Bursary

 Established by the Toronto Alumnae on the occasion of the 50th anniversary of the Chapter’s formation (1953-2003).
 This bursary will be awarded annually to a female student who graduated from a high school in Nova Scotia.
-Preference will be given to a student enroled in the Bachelor of Applied Arts (Family Studies and Gerontology), pursuing the Gerontology option.
+Preference will be given to a student enrolled in a Bachelor of Arts, pursuing a combined major in Family Studies or Gerontology.

 Transcontinental Printing Endowed BursaryAwarded annually to a student with financial need enrolled in the public relations degree program.
 First preference will be given to students from Nova Scotia.
 This bursary was established by Transcontinental Printing, formerly known as McCurdy Printing and Typesetting, in recognition of the growing field of public relations and in support of the University's Learning and Leading capital campaign.